awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

     + `rename` – Specifies a different name for this metric\.
     + `unit` – Specifies the unit to use for this metric, overriding the default unit for the metric\.
 The unit that you specify must be a valid CloudWatch metric unit, as listed in the `Unit` description in [MetricDatum](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_MetricDatum.html)\.
   + `ignore_file_system_types` – Specifies file system types to exclude when collecting disk metrics\.
 Valid values include `sysfs`, `devtmpfs`, and so on\.
+  + `drop_device` – Setting this to `true` causes `Device` to not be included as a dimension for disk metrics\.

+    Preventing `Device` from being used as a dimension can be useful on instances that use the Nitro system because on those instances the device names change for each disk mount when the instance is rebooted\.
+This can cause inconsistent data in your metrics and cause alarms based on these metrics to go to `INSUFFICIENT DATA` state\.

+    The default is `false`\.
   + `metrics_collection_interval` – Optional\.
 Specifies how often to collect the disk metrics, overriding the global `metrics_collection_interval` specified in the `agent` section of the configuration file\.

     This value is specified in seconds\.